ibrahemelwy/Origin/md-files/Allmed.md

 - Make a Cable To Connect the system With Belt (Authorization)
 - Setting the New Printing Setting so as to Start a printing trial
 ### 7th August Results :
 - Printing Encoder Fixed & Circuit Integrated
 - Authorization Circuit Integrated But We need To Modify the Motor Panel Circuit & It's DIO Programe
 - RJV Module Tested Working Good
 - Printing Encoder Bracket Needs Some Modification
 - After Setting the Printing Parameters Using Encoder Printing Trial Starts Printing WAs GOod But We Still Facing 2 Main Problems :
     - Adhesive on the conveyor Belt and Rollers
     - Bad serial On Software
 - i asked the technitian with us yesterday to Clean them & He cleaned them well
 ### **8th August Plan**
   **Today Main Task is to Finish AS Much AS Possible to start Project Validation**
 - Finalizing & Tidding UP the Panel
 - Start TO Test the System Fully Integrated
 - Test AMAP OF Bottels
 - Working on The Reject Rates ANd Start To record the Percentage
 ### **8th August Results**
+- After testing about 250 Bottel we Had 7 Bottel As a Reject 6 of them Commisioned Using Hand held Scanner
+- After Waiting for About 30 to 45 Min we started again we Found the following
+    - High Reject Rate Because of a Stretching in the Data-Matrix
+    - stretching Happens Because of arca speed is lower than the  belt speed
+- Cartidge empty ink P26
+- Bad Serial Issue
+- Saving Constants @ DB
+### 20th August Plan :
+*